 “ Signed Data ” means any information which includes any Personal Data that Transaction Endorser Processes by digitally signing the information in order for the information to be accepted by alidator Nodes in the Bedrock Business Utility.

-“ Bedrock Governance Framework ” means the Bedrock Consortium governance policies and rules available at http://bbu.bedrockconsortium.org/ or any successor website.
+“ Bedrock Governance Framework ” means Bedrock Business Utility Governance Framework and its Controlled Documents (collectively, and as updated from time to time, the “Framework”) available at http://bbu.bedrockconsortium.org/ or any successor website.

 “ Standard Contractual Clauses” means the standard contractual clauses, as agreed by the European Commission, for the transfer of personal data to processors established in third countries which do not ensure an adequate level of protection as set out in Commission Decision C(2010) 593, as updated, amended replaced or superseded from time to time by the European Commission.